parcelvoy/platform/docs/docs/deploy/aws-ec2.md

 ---
 # Deploy Parcelvoy on AWS (Amazon EC2)

-This page guides you through deploying Parcelvoy Open-Source on an Amazon EC2 instance by setting up the deployment environment, installing and starting Airbyte, and connecting it to the Amazon EC2 instance.
+This page guides you through deploying Parcelvoy Open-Source on an Amazon EC2 instance by setting up the deployment environment, installing and starting Parcelvoy, and connecting it to the Amazon EC2 instance.

 ## Requirements​
 - A t3.medium instance or larger.
 While you can run it on smaller instances, performance may not be optimal.